JohnvadL/employees/README.md

 ## Build tools & versions used
 minSDK 30
 compile/ target SDK 32
 JDK 1.8
 gradle 7.2
+The primary testing focus of this app was a Pixel 5.

 ## Steps to run the app
 Built on Android Studio using gradle.